Best practices in Seidat to get most out of your Universal analytics

 - Go to Google Analytics.

-- Click Behaviour -> Site Content -> All Pages from left tab (picture 1.)
+- Click Behaviour -> Site Content -> All Pages from the left tab (1).

 Use Google Data Studio

-You can make easily readable datasets in Google's Data Studio from the Google Analytics data.
-You can combine multiple sources of Google Analytics data to the Google Data Studio datasets.
+You can make easily readable datasets in Google's Data Studio from Google Analytics data.
+You can combine multiple sources of Google Analytics data with the Google Data Studio datasets.

 You can see with a glance: